 Jacques-Louis David isn't avoiding visual proof that a murder has taken place; the murder weapon, the knife, is seen at the bottom of the canvas to the left of Marat's hand.
 But in placing it here, David is suggesting that the knife was used as a murder weapon and then dropped to the floor in the aftermath.

-Below we have an etching by James Ensor, created in 1904.
+Below we have a print titled "The Deadly Sins dominated by Death," by James Ensor, created in 1904.
 In this case, death is an allegorical bird with a human skeleton head, terrorizing a group of people by flapping its wings above their heads.